LexBorisoff/web-cli/README.md

 On its first run, you won't have an existing config so it will give you only 2 options:

 - `Engines` to show the initial engines
-- `New config` to crete a new config project
+- `New config` to create a new config project

 As was mentioned earlier, you get access to a set of initial search engines after installing the package.
 You can see these engines by selecting the first option.

 What we need, however, is to select the second option in order to create a new config directory.
-Once selected, the CLI will:

-- prompt you to type a name for the directory to be created
-- initialize and scaffold the project
+Once selected, the CLI will help you initialize and scaffold the project.

 ## Editing the config project